-Read more about early retirement considerations and 10 tips to avoid being scammed.
+Read more about early retirement considerations and 10 tips to avoid being scammed proporcionado por FINRA.

 As you face retirement after working for many years, you may be wondering if you are in an sufficient financial position to do so.
 These retirement planning resources will provide some issues to consider and give you a place to start in the process:

 Consider completing the Smart Money retirement planning course online.
-Also, visit the Investor Tools section, to find checklists, worksheets, calculators and other resources to help you plan your retirement with confidence.
+Also, visit the Investor Tools section, to find checklists, worksheets, calculators and other resources on this website to help you plan your retirement with confidence.

 Due to the creation of online brokerage services and widespread public access to the Internet, individual investors are now able to buy, sell, and manage their own investments online—without personalized investment guidance from a broker or an investment adviser.

 Some investors use the Internet to trade frequently with the hope of profiting from a rapidly changing market.
 This strategy can be risky.
 Market volatility, inaccurate information about anticipated changes in prices, and delays in the execution of online trades may lead to financial losses.
 Investors can also use the Internet to select and manage investments that meet long-term goals.
 Some investors conduct their own research and purchase all of their investments online without any professional guidance.